digitalorigin/pg-elixir-tools/lib/events/README.md

 The Events section of this library is responsible of handling events in the pagantis infrastructure.
 It provides an adapter to work with AWS SNS, but it can work with anything.

 Besides publishing this package verifies structure and definitions according to the internal packages.
-An [implementation](examples/events/charge.ex) has been added as example.

 ## Config